 82. What is the procedure for placing an arterial line?

-Assemble all equipment, perform the Allen’s test, drape the patient, inject 1% lidocaine, insert the catheter at a 30-degree angle, hold the needle and advance the catheter, remove the needle and secure, attach drip and observe the waveform.
+Assemble all equipment, perform the modified Allen test, drape the patient, inject 1% lidocaine, insert the catheter at a 30-degree angle, hold the needle and advance the catheter, remove the needle and secure, attach drip, and observe the waveform.

 83. What is the procedure for placing a pulmonary catheter?